 How to Work Through Mommy Issues

-You don’t have to let the relationship you had with your mom dictate those you have now.
-Through hard work, determination, and maybe even some therapy, you can learn new behaviors and thought processes that will allow you to overcome any issues interfering in your relationships as an adult.
+You don’t have to let the troubled relationship you had with your mom dictate those you have now.
+Through hard work, determination, and maybe even some therapy, you can learn new behaviors and thought processes that will allow you to overcome any problems interfering in your relationships as an adult.
 Therapy can even help you develop a healthy relationship with your mother and sort out other unresolved issues.

 “No partner can emulate perfection or fulfill an emotional void, but respecting the core of our issues can help release any attached guilt or shame.
 We are not doomed by what we learned from our parents, as it’s wholly possible to grow within our relationships and as an individual.
 Connecting with the right therapist can be instrumental to learning and applying healthy relating and communication moving forward.”

-Talkspace’s online therapy platform makes getting the help and emotional support you need for your mommy issues easier than ever.
+Talkspace’s online therapy platform makes getting the mental health help and emotional support you need for your mommy issues easier than ever.
 You can seek therapy in the comfort of your own home when it’s convenient for you.

 You don’t have to let early childhood trauma surface in your day to day life.
 You can heal from the complicated relationship you had with your mother.
 Talkspace can help you learn how.